RHODES TOWN AND WEST COAST HALF DAY PRIVATE TOUR

 Dressing code: Be sure to put some light clothes as the temperatures in Greece during the summer are extremely high.
 Again during the spring and the autumn it will be smart to have with you a jacket.
 Comfortable shoes are also required as there will be some walking during your tour but not always an asphalt.
 Helpful extras will be a pair of sunglasses, some sun protection and of course a camera to catch your unforgettable journey!

-Tour Availability: From June till the end of September
+Tour Availability: From April till October

 Rhodes Town and West Coast Private Tour Duration: 5 hours